-Kiese Laymon is a writer from Jackson, Mississippi whose sharply observant and often hilarious work, Kiese Laymon does battle with the personal and the political, from race and family to body, shame, poverty, gender, and place.
+In observant, often hilarious work, Kiese Laymon does battle with the personal and the political, from race and family to body, shame, poverty, gender, and place.
 His savage humor and clear-eyed perceptiveness have earned him comparisons to Ta-Nehisi Coates, Alice Walker, and Mark Twain.
 Laymon is the author of a groundbreaking essay collection, How to Slowly Kill Yourself and Others in America, and a novel, Long Division, which has been called “an ambitious mix of contemporary southern gothic with Murakamiesque magical realism” (Booklist).
 His memoir, Heavy, is out October 16.